High-Order Meshfree Surface Integration, Including Singular Integrands: Conclusions

 \section{Conclusions}

 We presented, analyzed, and tested two high-order, meshfree techniques for surface integration.
-The first method (Subsection \ref{subsec:Method-=0000231:-Poisson}) uses a result relating solvability and boundedness (Proposition \ref{prop:Let--be}) to determine which scaling of a function makes a Poisson problem solvable, then deduces the ratio of the integral of two functions on a domain of interest.
-This approach is useful for finding the average values of functions on surfaces, as shown in the tests of \ref{subsec:Average-Values}.
+Method 1 (Subsection \ref{subsec:Method-=0000231:-Poisson}) uses a result relating solvability and boundedness (Proposition \ref{prop:Let--be}) to determine which scaling of a function makes a Poisson problem solvable, then deduces the ratio of the integral of two functions on a domain of interest.
+This approach is useful for finding the average values of functions on surfaces, as shown in the tests of \ref{subsec:Average-Values}, and can be used directly on closed surfaces without splitting them into subdomains.
 We also demonstrated numerically that reasonable estimates of the average value of a function can be obtained using our approach even on irregular, non-uniform point distributions.
-The second method (Subsection \ref{subsec:Dimension-Reduction}) uses the divergence theorem to reduce surface integrals to line integrals and takes advantage of the ability of symmetric meshfree methods to find one of many possible solutions to PDEs; this avoids imposing boundary conditions on boundaries that are merely piecewise-smooth.
+Method 2 (Subsection \ref{subsec:Dimension-Reduction}) uses the divergence theorem to reduce surface integrals to line integrals and takes advantage of the ability of symmetric meshfree methods to find one of many possible solutions to PDEs; this avoids imposing boundary conditions.
+Avoiding boundary conditions is helpful, since PDEs with boundary conditions may not permit a smooth solution if the boundary is only piecewise smooth.
+Unlike method 1, method 2 computes integrals directly, not as a ratio of integrals.
+However, method 2 requires working on a surface with boundary; for closed surfaces we introduce an artificial boundary by cutting the surface into at least two patches, as discussed in \ref{subsec:Meshfree-Domain-Decomposition}.
 We demonstrated method 2's accuracy in \ref{subsec:Domain-Decomposition-and} and \ref{subsec:Planar-Boundary-Surface}, where we estimated the surface area of a genus-two surface considerably more accurately than a standard triangulation approach.
-Both methods also preserve the super-algebraic approximation properties of meshfree interpolation methods and do not require prior knowledge of the probability distribution from which a point cloud is sampled; this differs from Monte Carlo methods which are $\O\b{\tilde{N}^{-\frac{1}{2}}}$ and typically assume a certain sampling distribution.
+Both methods also preserve the super-algebraic approximation properties of meshfree interpolation methods and do not require prior knowledge of the probability distribution from which a point cloud is sampled; this differs from Monte Carlo methods which are $\O(\tilde{N}^{-\frac{1}{2}})$ and typically assume a certain sampling distribution.

 In Subsection \ref{subsec:High-Order-Approximation-of}, we generalized the optimized Hermite-Birkhoff problem solved by symmetric meshfree methods to handle singularities while maintaining high-order convergence.
 We then used the approach for solving a Poisson problem with a singular source term to evaluate singular integrals in 2D and on a surface, achieving rapid convergence in both cases.